 You will first start with an initial screening questionnaire which takes about 5 minutes to complete, and if the study is suitable for you, you will be invited to the actual study which involves completing some questionnaires and computer tasks.
 During the screening, you will be asked to answer some questions to decide whether this study would be suitable for you.

-Study summary: This is a study about how people think and feel while they have to play a game, simply wait, or are in social situations.
-If you decide to take part, and if screening shows the study would be suitable for you, you will answer some questionnaires and perform some computer tasks outlines below.
+Study summary: This is a study about how people think about, and want to change, their experiences including those of low mood or feeling anxious in social situations.
+If you decide to take part, and if screening shows the study would be suitable for you, you will answer some questionnaires and perform some computer tasks outlined below.
 The total duration of the study is up to 90 minutes.

 Who can take part (eligibility assessment): After reading this information sheet, for which you can take as much time as needed to make sure you understand everything, you will have an opportunity to ask us any questions.
 Once you have decided that this study is of interest to you, you will need to answer some additional questions to make sure the study is suitable for you.
 Once you have been selected to participate in the study, you must note that you can still withdraw from the study at any time during, before or at the end of the study, you can request the deletion of any data you have provided.
 You do not need to give us any reason.
 However, if you choose to withdraw after the study finishes it will not be possible to delete your data, as your personal information will be deleted and it will no longer be possible to identify your study record.